jtimberman/jtimberman.github.com/source/_posts/2014-02-01-evolution-of-cookbook-development.markdown

 built-in default.
 Then, we control convergence of the execute by writing a file that indicates that the password has been set.

+The advantage of this over attributes or data bag items is that the content is encrypted.
+The advantage over regular encrypted data bags is that we don't need to distribute the secret key out to every system, we can update the list of nodes that have access with a knife command.

 # Conclusion

-Chef (the company) isn't here to tell anyone how to write cookbooks.
+Neither Chef (the company), nor I aren't here to tell anyone how to write cookbooks.
 One of the benefits of Chef (the product) is its flexibility, allowing users to write blocks of Ruby code in recipes that quickly solve an immediate problem.
 That's how we got to where we were with `splunk42`, and we certainly have other cookbooks that can be refactored similarly.
 When it comes to sharing cookbooks with the community, well-factored, easy to follow, understand, and use code is preferred.

 Many of the ideas here came from community members like Miah Johnson, Noah Kantrowitz, Jamie Winsor, and Mike Feidler.
-Together we can build a better community, and better automation, and I hope this information is helpful to those goals.
+I owe them thanks for challenging me over the years on a lot of the older patterns that I held onto.
+Together we can build better automation through cookbooks, and a strong collaborative community.
+I hope this information is helpful to those goals.